SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: ``explicit``

-  For the moment the only available solver for the laser envelope equation is an explicit solver with centered finite differences in space and time.
+  The solver scheme for the envelope equation.

+  * ``"explicit"``: an explicit scheme based  on central finite differences.
+  * ``"explicit_reduced_dispersion"``: the finite difference derivatives along `x` in the ``"explicit"`` solver are substituted by optimized derivatives to reduce numerical dispersion.

 .. py:data:: Envelope_boundary_conditions